-Any issuer wishing to "passport" a prospectus approved in the UK by the FSA to other member states should comply with the following:
+Any issuer wishing to "passport" a prospectus approved in the UK by the FCA to other member states should comply with the following:

-- prepare a prospectus in accordance with the Prospectus Rules and have this vetted by the FSA in the normal way; and - in order to make a public offer in another member state, the FSA will need to send that member state the following (the "Required Information"):

-- · a certificate of approval; - o a copy of the prospectus as approved; and - a summary of the prospectus, including a translation where required by the competent authority of the relevant Host State.
+- the prospectus must be prepared in accordance with the Prospectus Rules and must be vetted by the FCA in the normal way; and - in order to make a public offer in another member state, the FCA will need to send that member state the following (the "Required Information"): - a certificate of approval; - a copy of the prospectus as approved; and - a summary of the prospectus, including a translation where required by the competent authority of the relevant Host State.

-A request to the FSA to supply the Required Information to the competent authority in the proposed Host State can be submitted either at the time the draft prospectus is submitted for approval by the FSA or subsequently (bearing in mind that a prospectus is, in principle, valid for a period of 12 months from approval).
+A request to the FCA to supply the Required Information to the competent authority in the proposed Host State can be submitted either at the time the draft prospectus is submitted for approval by the FCA or subsequently (bearing in mind that a prospectus is, in principle, valid for a period of 12 months from approval).